TreeMind: Automatically Reproducing Android Bug Reports via LLM-empowered Monte Carlo Tree Search: Experimental Evaluation

-To avoid potential bias and ensure representativeness, we collect 93 real-world textual bug reports and the relevant APKs from three existing open-source datasets, each released by a different technique: ReActDroid~\cite{huang2025one}, ReproBot~\cite{zhang2023automatically}, and AndroR2~\cite{johnson2022empirical}.
-Following the preprocessing practices adopted in prior work~\cite{wang2024feedback}, we refine our dataset by excluding duplicates, and reports related to inaccessible or non-installable APK files.
+To avoid potential bias and ensure representativeness, we collect 93 real-world textual crash reports and the relevant APKs from three existing open-source datasets released by ReActDroid (22 out of 76) ~\cite{huang2025one}, ReproBot (66 out of 76) ~\cite{zhang2023automatically}, and AndroR2 (5 out of 90)~\cite{johnson2022empirical} respectively.
+We refine the original datasets by excluding duplicate reports and those associated with non-installable APK files.
+Specifically, duplicate reports include 4 between AndroR2 and ReproBot, 22 within ReActDroid, and 5 between AndroR2 and ReActDroid.
+Installation failures include 81 in AndroR2, 27 in ReActDroid, and 10 in ReproBot.